belligerentcrow/totros-page/README.md

-# tetris-page
+# totros-page
-Tetris in a html file, to play in your browser
+Totros in a html file, to play in your browser